MicrosoftDocs/win32/desktop-src/HyperV_v2/cim-hosteddependency.md

 ---
-Description: Represents an association where a managed element is hosted by another. ms.assetid: ae8476f7-38a4-4d08-a7dc-21e120d3cbe1
+description: Represents an association where a managed element is hosted by another. ms.assetid: ae8476f7-38a4-4d08-a7dc-21e120d3cbe1
 title: CIM_HostedDependency class
 ms.topic: reference